Azure/PSRule.Rules.Azure/docs/rules/en/module.md

 Name | Synopsis | Severity
 ---- | -------- | --------
 [Azure.Template.LocationDefault](Azure.Template.LocationDefault.md) | Set the default value for the location parameter within an ARM template to resource group location. | Awareness
-[Azure.Template.ParameterDataTypes](Azure.Template.ParameterDataTypes.md) | Set the parameter default value to a value of the same type. | Important

 ## Security